larryaasen/dive/dive_ui/example/README.md

 * Display an audio meter in the vertical orientation on the video mix.
 * Display the list of audio sources in a list (`DiveAudioList`).
 * Usage: flutter run lib/main_example7.dart -d macos

+## Example 8 - Positioning

+This example shows how to use dive_ui, dive_core, and dive_obslib to position a video camera in the video mix.
+* Usage: flutter run lib/main_example8.dart -d macos
+* use popup menu

 ## Writing an app with Dive UI